uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

         events.Aggregate(new PandemicGame(), Apply);

     // This is the 'set difficulty' command.
 Commands yield events.
-    // Since I am using event sourcing, there is no need to mutate the
+    // Since I am using event sourcing, there is no need to mutate
-    // aggregate within the commands.
-The current state of the aggregate can
+    // the aggregate within the commands.
+The current state of the
-    // be built on demand from the event log. public static IEnumerable<IEvent> SetDifficulty(List<IEvent> log, Difficulty difficulty) {
+    // aggregate can be built on demand from the event log. public static IEnumerable<IEvent> SetDifficulty(
+        List<IEvent> log, Difficulty difficulty)
+    {
         yield return new DifficultySet(difficulty);
     }

-    // 'Apply' an event to the aggregate.
-Returns an updated aggregate. public static PandemicGame Apply(PandemicGame pandemicGame, IEvent @event) {
+    // Modify the aggregate with an event.
+Returns an updated copy
+    // of the current aggregate.
+    public static PandemicGame Apply(
+        PandemicGame pandemicGame, IEvent @event)
+    {
         return @event switch
         {